Wallnutts/Wallnutts.github.io/_posts/2024-3-28-VoronMailboxExtruder.md

 ![](/assets/images/postphotos/modified_mailbox_extruder/extruder.jpg "Roundhouse Extruder")

 For the extruder I used the "Roundhouse Extruder" that the creator reccomended.
 I was impressed by how well it was designed with how easy it was to print and assemble.
-However, I slightly edited the 3D model so that the PTFE tubing friction fits into the opening as I didnt want to use a PTFE coupler.
+However, I did slightly edit the 3D model so that the PTFE tubing friction fits into the opening as I didnt want to use a PTFE coupler.
 I also made the extruder arm larger for more strength.

 ![](/assets/images/postphotos/modified_mailbox_extruder/extrudercloseup.jpg "Roundhouse Extruder")

-Hopefully I plan to remix this extruder setup even further with LED lights, a nozzle camera and perhaps a 4010 heatbreak fan instead of the loud 3010 one.
+I really like this design and I plan to remix this extruder setup even further with LED lights, a nozzle camera and perhaps a 4010 heatbreak fan instead of the loud 3010 one.